arg-adarsh/NovaFlix/README.md

 After intalling add your api key from The Movie DP api in file src/Requests.js

-And Also add firebaseConfig script from firebase in file src/firebase.jsx and start authentication option in firebase
+And Also add firebase SDK config script from firebase in file src/firebase.jsx and start authentication option in firebase

 ## Available Scripts